United States - CPI: Urban Consumer - Butter and margarine

 • Country

-• Census regions and divisions (13x C^^^)
+• Census region and division (13x C^^^)

-• BLS city size classes (CTY_^, CTY_^^, C^^^_^)
+• BLS city size class (CTY_^, CTY_^^, C^^^_^)

 • All concept-geo pairs exist: No